ajaykarwal/ajaykarwal-v8/src/pages/now.md

 ## Reading

-I'm currently reading [I Will Teach You To Be Rich](https://amzn.to/3O28Zju) by Remit Sethi.
+I'm currently reading [Surrounded by Idiots](https://amzn.to/49J5Pc0) by Thomas Erikson.

-Hoping the teaching pay off one day!
+It's a book about understanding human behaviour.

 <blockquote>
   Check out more of the books I like on <a href="https://www.goodreads.com/ajaykarwal">my Goodreads profile</a>.